kakalpa/Eduroam-for-Arch/iwd/README.md

-# iwd (Intel Wireless Daemon) - eduroam Setup Guide
+# iwd (Intel Wireless Daemon) - eduroam Configuration

 ## What is iwd?